Skip to content

 Overview

-In an orchestrator-worker pipeline, a parent agent holds the full plan and dispatches each step explicitly.
-Event-driven routing inverts this: each step is a stateless handler triggered by a state transition.
+In an orchestrator-worker pipeline, a parent agent holds the full plan and dispatches each step.
+Event-driven routing works the other way.
+Each step is a stateless handler that a state transition triggers.
 The handler fires, does its work, and emits the next state.
 No agent owns the full sequence.

-GitHub's accessibility feedback pipeline is a documented production deployment of this pattern: each stage in a multi-team pipeline (AI intake → human review → service team resolution) is a GitHub Actions workflow triggered by label additions and project board status changes — not by a central coordinator calling each step in turn.
+GitHub's accessibility feedback pipeline runs this pattern in production.
+Each stage in a multi-team pipeline (AI intake, then human review, then service team resolution) is a GitHub Actions workflow.
+Label additions and project board status changes trigger each stage.
+No central coordinator calls each step in turn.
 Source

 GitHub Issues and Projects already provide the state machine primitives.
-Labels, project field values, and PR states are all observable events that Actions can subscribe to.
+Actions can subscribe to labels, project field values, and PR states as observable events.

 Trigger events: